MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 <br>
 Answer:
 - Ensure SharePoint Online is enabled in your environment.
-- The individual that will provision the SharePoint Success Site must be the global admin (formerly called the Tenant admin) of the target tenant for install.
+- The individual that will provision the SharePoint Success Site must be the global admin of the target tenant for install.
 - The tenant where the site will be provisioned must have:
     - The App Catalog installed
-    - Version 4.0 or higher of [M365 learning pathways](/office365/customlearning/#:%7E:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization.) installed
+    - Version 4.0 or higher of [Microsoft 365 learning pathways](/office365/customlearning/#:%7E:text=Microsoft%20365%20learning%20pathways%20is%20a%20customizable%2C%20on-demand,adoption%20of%20Microsoft%20365%20services%20in%20your%20organization.) installed
 <br>